Having a hard time evenly spacing your lines, shapes, and other elements in Canva?

 For example purposes, we’ll simply use lines, but you can use this feature for other Canva elements as well.

-Step 5: Select all the lines that you’ve created either by tapping on them individually while pressing on the Shift key, or dragging the cursor across them to highlight all of them in one go.
+Step 3: Select all the objects that you’ve added either by tapping on them individually while pressing on the Shift key, or dragging the cursor across them to highlight all of them in one go

-Step 6: Once all the lines you’d like to use are highlighted, head over to the editor toolbar and tap on the “Position” button.
+Step 4: Once all the elements are highlighted, head over to the editor toolbar and tap on the “Position” button

-Step 8: Tap on the “Horizontally” spacing option if you want an even alignment of the lines from end to end.
+Step 6: Tap on the “Horizontally” spacing option if you want alignment your elements horizontally

-Step 9: Click on the “Vertically” spacing option to even out the spaces between upper and lower lines.
+Step 7: Click on the “Vertically” spacing option to make sure the elements are perfectly aligned vertically

 You can even tap on the “Tidy up” option if you want to polish the spacing between the lines.